Using LiveDocs (beta)

 Highlight the text to change, add a brief explanation in comment and enable suggested change and then add the suggested change.

-Once a user has suggested a change - you see the name, their comment and if you click on their name you can see the proposed change and it can be accepted or rejected.
+Once a user has suggested a change - you see the name and their comment, and if you click on their name, you can see the proposed change, and it can be accepted or rejected.

 The change is highlighted in yellow so that changes can be followed.
 Changes can be undone later if needed.